(This page has been updated for the 2020 Season, for the archived page for 2019, Click Here)

 Please study these rules and act accordingly for training and practice purposes.

-- Senior spellers must not be more than 16years as at November 2019.
+- Senior spellers must not be more than 16years as at November 2020 (Please do the necessary calculations).

 - The advised minimum age for the Senior category is 13years (this is not a restriction to younger outstanding spellers).

-- Junior spellers must not be more than 13years as at November 2019.
+- Junior spellers must not be more than 13years as at November 2020 (Please do the necessary calculations).

 - The advised minimum age for the Junior category is 9years (this is not a restriction to younger outstanding spellers).